A few words from our founder …

 The data losses were staggering.
 To recover, I had to work 7 days a week for many many months along with my then interns Dr. Erach E., Mr. Ronald Loi, Mr. Kartick Shredar and Dr Trung Nguyen (now at IBM Watson) and other work study students and graduate students.

 We were able to restore by reentering data from hard copies and re-reading backups from thousands of 360KB, 1.2MB, 720Kb and 1.44 MB floppy disks (The losses could have been worse if not for the technology of the time; gone are the days!).

 The University of Minnesota was self-insured and we were on the hook to do with what we had.
 The Reagan administration had cut part of the funding from The National Science Foundation, which we relied upon, and the cuts made matters worse.
 But the data was very valuable from a research perspective and the impact of what the research will have on future discussions around global climate change.
 However, the real impetus for my cross platform computing software was born during my work as a graduate student in computer science and as a computer specialist at The National Oceanic and Atmospheric Administration (NOAA.)

 Floods, MIRR & Need For Cross Platform Data Transfer

-In the early 90s, I was in grad school for computer science and working for NOAA, I was laboring on an algorithm for spatial data partitioning under the guidance of Dr. Shashi Shekhar, Dr. Tom Caroll and Dr Y. Saad.
+In the early 90s, I went back to grad school (again) for computer science and I was also working for NOAA.
+I was laboring on an algorithm for spatial data partitioning under the guidance of Dr. Shashi Shekhar, Dr. Tom Caroll and Dr Y. Saad.
 My task was to use nuclear detectors technology on board of an aircraft to detect natural radiation, map it, extrapolate it and come up with an estimation of water content.
 This water content will be used to predict floods and which zone will be evacuated.
 It was put to the test months later where countless lives and property was saved.
 Read on!